 Celtic Band Jam, Thursdays, Bell the Cat, Belfast.

-Open Mic at Jackson Memorial Library, first and third Thursday, 7-9 p.m., F Main St., Tenants Harbor.
-FMI: 372-1034.
+Open Mic at Jackson Memorial Library, first and third Thursday, 7-9 p.m., Main Street, Tenants Harbor.

 NAMI Support Group, third Thursday, 6-8 p.m., 6 Hodgdon St., Damariscotta.
-FMI: 882-7426 or -9877.
+FMI: 882-7426.

 Knox County Coin Club, third Thursday, 7 p.m., American Legion Post 37, Thomaston.
-Newcomers welcome.
+All welcome.
 FMI: 701-8411.

 Fellowship of the Spirit Step Study Group, Saturdays, 7-8 a.m., St. Margaret's Church, 95 Court St., Belfast.
-For those interested in studying a 12-step program.
 FMI: 505-5266.

 Meditation Group, Saturdays, 7-8 a.m., Belfast Dance Studio, 109 High St.

-King's Closet Free Clothing, Saturdays, 9-11 a.m. (and after church on Sundays or when office is open), Grace Bible Fellowship, off Sherers Lane, Rockland.
+King's Closet Free Clothing, Saturdays, 9-11 a.m., Grace Bible Fellowship, Sherers Lane, Rockland.
 FMI: 596-7117.

 Blake Veterinary Hospital Rabies Clinics, Saturdays, 9 a.m.-noon, Rte.
 1, Northport.
 Bring proof of prior rabies vaccination. $10.
 Benefits Maine Coast Animal Rescue.
 FMI: 789-5700.